Intey/GW_video/README.md

 ## Install & Start
 ### Requirements
 - Node.js
-- npm
-- (look package.json)

-If in this repo you can't find `node_modules`, so you lucky.
-Use:  `npm install` to get dependencies.
+All dependencies already in node_modules.

+1. Create directory videos, or change `dest_path` in `harverster.js` to exists folder: videos will be downloads in it.
-After all, just insert in `adata` file username and password for site, and run
+2. Insert in `adata` file username and password for site

-`node harvester.js`
+3. Run `node harvester.js` and wait.